cenpa/freqfit/README.md

 - models need a `density` to return form expected by `iminuit` ([https://scikit-hep.org/iminuit/notebooks/cost_functions.html)](https://scikit-hep.org/iminuit/notebooks/cost_functions.html#Extended-unbinned-fit))

 ### development help
-If you're using a `venv`, add something like these lines to `.venv/bin/activate` to add the `legendfreqfit` module to your `PYTHONPATH`.
+If you're using a Python virtual environment for development (`venv`), add something like these lines to `.venv/bin/activate` to add the `legendfreqfit` module to your `PYTHONPATH`.

 ```bash
 PYTHONPATH="${PYTHONPATH}:/path/to/git/repo/legendfreqfit/src"